Aviv-public/Aviv-Web-Technical-Test/typescript-react/README.md

 This sub-page should load and display a simple list of the price history for a specific listing.
 The sub-page should be accessible through the URL `/:listingId/prices`.

+## Objective 4: Answer the questions in the pull request

+When you will create the pull request to hand over your work, it will contain a few questions.
+Do not forget to plan for some time to answer all of them.
+You can read more about it in the [main README file](../README.md).

 > **ℹ️ Styles and CSS**
 >